-In 1988, moviegoers met a slightly darker holiday tale.
-Bill Murray's Scrooged eventually became a holiday television staple, and was greeted as a "scathing satire" by The Hollywood Reporter.
-The original Nov.
-21, 1988 review is below.
+On Nov.
+23, 1988, moviegoers met a slightly darker holiday tale.
+Bill Murray's Scrooged was greeted as a "scathing satire" and eventually became a holiday staple.
+The Hollywood Reporter's original review is below:

 A leading publication recently documented the number of wackos who are extraordinarily successful business and community leaders.
 Not surprisingly, the list included a number of entertainment industry heavies.
 While it certainly was an impressive compilation of megalomaniacs and functional psychotics, those listed could take lessons in chewing-them-up-and-spitting-them-out from Bill Murray.

 In Scrooged, Murray stars as a nutso network nabob hellbent on winning the Christmas season.
 Not merely a scathing satire of the entertainment industry, but a wild and woolly holiday feast, this Paramount release should, in its wonderfully sickening parlance, "scrape off" the boxoffice competition throughout the holiday season.

 Bedecked in black-on-black power threads and sauntering with the smug assurance of a fascist dictator, Murray is hilariously convincing as a TV head honcho.
 With the goofy imperiousness of those who have risen to power because they excel in behaving like children and can think like the stupidest of adults, Murray is impressively sinister in his role of revered network chief.
 As he sagely appreciates, Christmas means two things: It's cold, and people stay home and watch TV.